TotoAJ/JS-Browser-Scripts/README.md

 # JS-Browser-Scripts

-This is for chromebook.
+This is for chromebook.<br>
 I just want to execute scripts in the bookmark bar.
-Just add `javascript:` in front of all of the scripts.